 No Spatial Intelligence

 “After she finally gave up, I walked over.
-Pulled the desk out completely and straightened it with the wall, and pushed it back in.
+Pulled the desk out completely and straightened it against the wall, and pushed it back in.
 One movement, no struggle.”

 Need Hand Holding